astrohart/MFR/MFR.GUI.Windows/README.md

 ##### Summary

-Handles the [](#E-System-Windows-Forms-ToolStripItem-Click 'System.Windows.Forms.ToolStripItem.Click') event raised by the New Profile toolbar button and/or Tools -> Configuration -> New Profile menu command.
+Handles the [](#E-System-Windows-Forms-ToolStripItem-Click 'System.Windows.Forms.ToolStripItem.Click') event raised by the New Profile toolbar button and/or Tools -> ProjectFileRenamerConfiguration -> New Profile menu command.

 ##### Parameters